Back to overview

 Pupillage interview committees often look for candidates with relevant work experience.
 Completing a mini-pupillage is very beneficial, as it allows you to back up claims that you’re suited to a unique profession with real-life experience.

-More and more courts and sets of chambers are opening themselves up to allow would-be advocates to experience what it’s like to be a barrister.
+An increasing number of courts and sets of chambers are opening themselves up to allow would-be advocates to experience what it’s like to be a barrister.

 The most formal system is that of the mini-pupillage, a work placement that usually lasts between three days and a week and takes place within a set of barristers’ chambers.
 You’ll be assigned to a barrister who you’ll shadow and follow into court, much like you would during the first six months of a full pupillage.

-Read our Meet the Lawyer interviews with barristers for more information about mini-pupillages, pupillages and a career at the Bar.
+Read our Meet the Lawyer interviews with barristers for more information about mini- pupillages, pupillages and a career at the Bar.

 The work will differ depending on the barrister’s practice, the requirements of their current cases and their character.
-Some chambers run assessed mini-pupillages, during which time you’ll have to produce a piece of written work or participate in a mock conference.
+Some chambers run assessed mini-pupillages, during which time you’ll have to produce a piece of written work or participate in a mock-conference.

 To learn more about the process, read this LCN Oracle: ‘Mini-pupillage: what is it and what are the benefits’.